Bill Rowling: Minister of Finance

-Prime Minister
+Prime Minister (1974–1975)

-When Norman Kirk died unexpectedly in 1974, Hugh Watt, his deputy, served as acting prime minister for several days while the Labour Party caucus chose a new leader.
+In August 1974 Norman Kirk died unexpectedly.
+His deputy, Hugh Watt, took on the role of acting prime minister for several days while the Labour Party caucus chose a new leader.
 Rowling was one of several ministers speculated as potentially succeeding Kirk, though Watt was initially seen as the frontrunner.
 After several other possible candidates ruled themselves out, the field was narrowed to a two-way race between Rowling and Watt, with Rowling now being seen as the front-runner to win.
 However, the party's National Executive and the Federation of Labour still preferred Watt.

 A caucus vote was held on 6 September 1974 where Rowling received a surprisingly large majority, beating Watt 44 votes to 9.
 At age 46, he became the youngest New Zealand Prime Minister since 1887.
 Rowling was officially confirmed as party leader and 30th Prime Minister on 6 September 1974.
 In the cabinet reshuffle following Kirk's death, Rowling took the foreign affairs portfolio.
 He was appointed to the Privy Council.
 Rowling had the option of replacing Kirk in the safe Labour seat of Sydenham but chose to remain in his (more marginal) home electorate of Tasman.
-Rowling considered the idea of holding a snap election under the guise of seeking a personal mandate for himself as Prime Minister.
-However he was dissuaded from doing so to avoid looking opportunistic and due to Labour having trouble fundraising.
+Rowling considered the idea of holding a snap election under the guise of seeking a personal mandate for himself as prime minister.
+He was dissuaded from doing so to avoid looking opportunistic and due to Labour having trouble fundraising.
 Close colleagues in the cabinet were more keen on the idea, but the wider caucus (many of whom held marginal seats) were more reluctant.
 Agriculture minister Colin Moyle attempted, but failed, to convince Rowling to hold a snap election in October 1974 which he was convinced Labour would have won with the loss of only one or two seats.